Ear Training For Children and Others Young at Heart: Go Tell Aunt Rhody

 - What people are saying:

-- My husband and I are working on this book.
-I'm a singer and he is really just getting started but can sing "Aunt Rhody" just fine.
+- My husband and I are working on this Children Ear Training book.
+I’m a singer and he is really just getting started but can sing “Aunt Rhody” just fine.
 It really feels wonderful when I sing the harmony to his melody.
 I think it brings us closer together.
 Thanks for such a great product!
 M. Robb

 - Thank you so much for this course.
-I've been trying to find something for my child to educate them about music and this course does it so naturally.
+I’ve been trying to find something for my child to educate them about music and this Children Ear Training course does it so naturally.
 My daughter is 7 and really enjoys the time we spend together singing and guessing notes.
 She is getting educated and she just thinks we are having fun.
 Brillant!
 F. Mayweather